 - Are you looking for piercing light in a particular direction or a warning light that will cover a wide area (such as an intersection)?

 Knowing how and why you are installing LED lights on a vehicle, will help you choose what type of lens will be the most beneficial.
 Next, we’ll break down the differences between each lens type.
+Be sure to check out the latest addition to our product range, the revolutionary Blaze Visor Light.

 When LEDs debuted in the emergency vehicle light industry (circa 1995), they had a stand-alone light spread of about 120-degrees.
 To help control and contain the spread, a unique optic, the TIR, was created.